Jhunka Vadi Recipe (A North Karnataka/ Maharastrian Speciality)

 salt to tasteIngredients for seasoning

 a small bunch of freshly chopped coriander leaves for garnishing

-Dissolve the gram flour adding a little water at a time to make a thick batter.
-Stir in the turmeric powder, lemon juice, asafoetida powder, salt and red chilli powder and keep aside.
+To begin with the Jhunka Vadi Recipe, dissolve the gram flour adding a little water at a time to make a thick batter.
+Stir in the turmeric powder, lemon juice, asafoetida powder, salt and red chili powder and keep aside.